Daniel’s Story

 I was paid very well for my services, so I continued to work diligently.
 I told myself that I may be lonely and isolated but at least I’m wealthy and don’t have financial worries.
 The problem with this type of thinking is that all the wealth in the world doesn’t replace the need we all have for meaningful relationships.

 Are you feeling lonely?
 Do you need a listening ear?
-Mentors at Issues Lawyers Face are available to walk beside you as a friend.
+Right now is the time to take the first step by joining an Issues Lawyers Face support group where other members of the legal profession can walk beside you as friends.

 ©2022 Issues Lawyers Face.
 All Rights Reserved.